jixjia/call_center_ai/README.md

 1. `Transcribe` conversations in real-time
 2. Simultaneously `translate` into multiple languages
-3. Identify speaker (`diarization`)
+3. Identify speaker by `diarizing` the conversation
-4. Analyze speech `sentiment` in live
+4. Analyze speech `sentiment` in real-time
-5. `Summarize conversation` and get a glance at important topics
+5. `Summarize`conversation and get a list of key topics discussed

 <br>